Nandmin/doc_report/README.md

 # doc_report
-This repo is a part of my process and document management application
+This repo is a part of my process and document management application, it was developed totally on my own.

+The application has been used one of the biggest hungarian firm, since 2013.
+It has 100+ user in a day.